-In 2014, the SFSA decided which capital requirements would apply to Swedish banks beyond the minimum level of 7 per cent CET 1 capital (including the mandatory capital conservation buffer of 2.5 per cent) in accordance with the EU rules.
-As of 1 January 2015, the four major Swedish banks are required to maintain a systemic risk buffer of 3 per cent in CET 1 capital within the framework of Pillar 1 and a further 2 per cent within the framework of Pillar 2.
-The countercyclical buffer rate for Swedish exposures has been set at 2.0 per cent since 19 March 2017 and will be increased to 2.5 per cent by 19 September 2019.
+The Swedish FSA has imposed capital requirements beyond the minimum level of 7 per cent CET1 capital (including the mandatory capital conservation buffer of 2.5 per cent) to Swedish banks, in accordance with EU rules.
+The four major Swedish banks, including Swedbank, are required to maintain a systemic risk buffer of 3 per cent in CET1 capital within the framework of Pillar 1 and a further 2 per cent within the framework of Pillar 2.
+The countercyclical buffer for Swedish exposures has been 1.5 per cent since 27 June 2016.
+In March 2016, the Swedish FSA decided to increase the countercyclical buffer rate for Swedish exposures to 2.0 per cent, effective 19 March 2017.